Pixeldev007/Milk-Karan-Seller-Delivery/README.md

-# Milk Wala - Dairy Management App
+# Milk Karan - Dairy Management App

 A beautiful and responsive dairy management application built with React Native and Expo.
 Works on both desktop web and mobile devices.